-STABILIZED - A condition where a disturbed or modified ground surface has received appropriate surface treatment, including structural cover or topsoil, seeding, mulching, geo-textile or erosion control matting (as applicable), to prevent erosion and sedimentation from occurring.
+STABILIZED - A condition where a ground surface that has suffered a disturbance or been modified has received appropriate surface treatment, including structural cover or topsoil, seeding, mulching, geo-textile or erosion control matting (as applicable), to prevent erosion and sedimentation from occurring.
 In general, an area is considered "stabilized" when vegetative cover has exceeded 80% density coverage over that disturbed area or straw mulch has been applied and maintained at a rate of 2 tons per acre.